dedis/onet/simul/platform/MININET.md

 Take care, there is a `sshd`-process that listens for incoming connections - if you kill that one, you will have to restart the server, as you won't have access to it.

-### Network problems

-An important restriction so far is the need of all servers to be on the *same subnet*.
-To verify if this is the case, you can use the `host` or `dig` command and verify that is the case.

 ### Other problems